merlinfuchs/cdproxy/README.md

 ## Configuration

-CDProxy will for a file called `config.yaml` containing configuration.
+CDProxy will look for a file called `config.yaml` containing configuration.

 ```yaml
 host: 127.0.0.1